Training an ML-DFT model

 None

-: No normalization is applied.standard
+: No scaling is applied.standard

-: Min-Max scaling (Scale to be in range 0…1)feature-wise-standard
+: Min-Max scaling (Scale to be in range 0…1) is applied to the entire array.feature-wise-standard

-: Row Min-Max scaling (Scale to be in range 0…1)
+: Min-Max scaling (Scale to be in range 0…1) is applied to each feature dimension individually.

 Here, we specify that MALA should standardize the input (=descriptors) by feature (i.e., each entry of the vector separately on the grid) and normalize the entire LDOS.